edaganis-eboz/edaganis-eboz.github.io/about.md

 layout: about
 profile_pic: "https://www.codingindian.codes/assets/uploads/pro.jpg"
 profile_pic_alt: ""
-short_bio: Hi there POOPthis is Sharad, the developer of this theme.
+short_bio: Hi there this is Sharad, the developer of this theme.
 ---

 This is long bio.